openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `wallet_name`: OPTIONAL.
 String containing a human-readable name of the Wallet.
 * `wallet_link`: OPTIONAL.
 String containing a URL to get further information about the Wallet and the Wallet Provider.
 * `status`: OPTIONAL.
-Status mechanism for the Wallet Attestation as defined in [@!I-D.ietf-oauth-token-status-list]
+Status mechanism for the Wallet Attestation as defined in [@!I-D.ietf-oauth-status-list]

 The following is a non-normative example of a Wallet Attestation: